-How To Set Up a Budget
+How to Set up a Budget

-Setting up a budget can be a daunting task.
-There is no reason to be intimidated by this process.
-Once you have set up your budget you can easily see where your money is going and how much you have left to save and spend.
-Just follow these seven easy steps.
+Once you learn how to set up your budget, you can easily see where your money is going and how much you have left to save and spend and tweak your financial habits as needed.
+Just follow these easy steps.

 Determine Your Income

-Determine Your Fixed Expenses
+Figure Your Fixed Expenses

-Determine Your Variable Expenses
+Calculate Your Variable Expenses

 Compare Your Expenses to Your Income